 Fujifilm X-Pro1 versus Olympus E-M5

 The Fujifilm X-Pro1 and the Olympus OM-D E-M5 are two enthusiast cameras that were revealed to the public, respectively, in January 2012 and February 2012.
-Both the X-Pro1 and the E-M5 are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro1) and a Four Thirds sensor.
+Both the X-Pro1 and the E-M5 are mirrorless interchangeable lens cameras that are based on an APS-C (X-Pro1) and a Four Thirds (E-M5) sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Fujifilm X-Pro1 and the Olympus E-M5.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-Pro1 – represents 100 percent across all the size and weight measures).